What is Mental Health? Why is it Important?

 The Alex Panton Foundation has teamed up with the Ministry of Health to create Alex's Place, a safe space for young people struggling with mental health

-Dr. Lam is happy to share that Alex's Place is a comfortable and youth friendly centre provides care and support to children and adolescents (ages 10 20) experiencing mental health issues.
+Dr. Lam is happy to share that Alex's Place is a comfortable and youth friendly centre provides care and support to children and adolescents (ages 10-20) experiencing mental health issues.
 It as a place where young people in crisis can find the support and guidance they need in an age-appropriate manner and without judgement.

-24-h Kids Helpline
+Kids Helpline

 Sea Change

-Cayman's new long term residential mental health facility, called Sea Change, is due to open in 2023 and will be available to young adults age 18+.
+Cayman's new long term residential mental health facility, called Sea Change, is due to open soon and will be available to young adults age 18+.
 Envisioned to be a Therapeutic Farm Community, it's an alternative to the traditional hospital.
 This 53,980sq ft space, located in the East End, encompasses multiple treatment areas and a suite of nine six-bedroomed cottages.
 Residents will engage in meaningful, shared work experiences, from gardening and animal care to cheese making and woodworking, as well as music and crafting along with psychiatric consultation, to strengthen their vocational skills, social aptitude, and emotional competency.
 This model has been demonstrated to improve medication compliance, reduce symptoms and relapses, impart job readiness and build self-esteem.

 Through the Lens of our Youth: Alannas Story